-6.1.5 Measuring electric and magnetic fields in cavities
+6.1.4 Measuring electric and magnetic fields in cavities

-Slater's theorem can be used to measure the electric and magnetic fields in a cavity.
+We can utilize Slater's theorem in order to measure the electric and magnetic fields in a cavity.
 To do this we use a small metallic sphere of radius R_0 .
 The radius of the sphere is much smaller than the wavelength, c.f., figure 6.5.
 The sphere gives a shift of the resonance frequencies of the cavity, in concordance with the Slater's theorem, and by measuring this shift, the electric or magnetic fields of the resonance modes can be determined.